Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 • dyspnea,

-• rapid heart rate;
+• increased heart rate;

 • there is a delay in physical development,

-• enlargement of the chest
+• the chest enlarges,

-• the heart is larger than normal
+• the heart is larger than normal,

-• puffiness.
+• swelling.

 Diagnostics